 When co-parenting isn’t working for parents in a joint custody situation, parallel parenting can be a healthy solution.

-Co-parenting is when the mother and father of a child share in the duties of taking care of and raising their child even though they are divorced, separated, or have never lived together.
-Co-parenting is a deliberate choice by both parents to maintain a respectful and civil relationship with the other parent to provide their child with the care and attention he or she needs from both a mother and a father.
+Co-parenting is when a mother and father share in the duties of taking care of and raising a child even though they are not together.
+The parents of the child could be divorced, separated, broken up, or were possibly never even in a relationship.
+Co-parenting is a deliberate choice by both parents to maintain a respectful and civil relationship with each other.
+This is often done to provide the child with the care and attention he or she needs from both a mother and a father.

-Sometimes couples can figure out ways to communicate with one another respectfully, and sometimes, communication breaks down altogether.
-If you are unable to communicate with your child’s other parent and your interaction’s result in fights, name-calling, threats, abuse, or stonewalling of one another, then co-parenting isn’t going to work.
-Change course to parallel parenting.
+Sometimes parents can figure out ways to communicate with one another respectfully, and sometimes, communication breaks down altogether.
+If you are unable to communicate with your child’s other parent and your interactions result in fights, name-calling, threats, abuse, or stonewalling one another, then co-parenting isn’t going to work.
+This is when it can be beneficial to change course to parallel parenting.

-The significant difference is that there is almost no communication between the parents themselves, so children are not witnessing constant conflict.
+The main difference between co-parenting and parallel parenting is that there is almost no communication between the parents themselves, so children are not witnessing constant conflict.
 The consistency of routines between households might be lost, but your children can and will adjust with time.
 Parallel parenting does not mean you are failing your kids.
 Both parents can still play active roles in their children’s lives.
-Parallel parenting means parenting independently.
+Parallel parenting means parenting independently, though you are still sharing custody.
 What happens in your household is up to you.
 What happens in the other parent’s home is up to them.

-Parallel Parenting is not ideal, but toxic fighting between parents is far worse to your child’s health and well-being.
-When using the parallel parenting approach, when serious issues arise, if you strongly disagree with the other parent’s decisions, or if there are safety concerns, you then turn to a mediator or the courts to help resolve the situation.
+Parallel parenting is not ideal when it comes to consistency for your kids, but toxic fighting between parents can be far worse for your child’s health and well-being.
+With parallel parenting, if you strongly disagree with a decision made by the other parent or there are safety concerns, you must turn to a mediator or the courts to resolve the situation.